mikolajkozlowskiii/password-cracker/README.md

 As this is a brute-force solution, it is not possible to create all possibilities of passwords while maintaining acceptable performance of the program.
 Therefore, we have arbitrarily chosen various strategies that, in my opinion, are most commonly used when creating passwords.
 After creating a word, it is encoded into MD5 format and then compared with the passwords given at the input, if they are equal it means that the password has been found and can be transferred to the Consumer.

 ## Producers
-It is possible to create 36 different producers that can work in a thread-safe way.
+It is possible to create 36 different producers that can work parallelly in a thread-safe way.
 They can be divided into producers looking for passwords that are created from two words from the dictionary or from one word.
 They contain digits or not.
 If they contain digits, they can be at the beginning, the end or simultaneously at the beginning and the end.
 May contain punctuation marks or not.
 If they contain punctuation marks, they can be at the beginning,